 The African Court on Human and Peoples’ Rights (ACHPR), of the African Union (AU), allows only citizens of African Union countries to file claims only on violations by African Union countries, but only against countries which have agreed to that “option”, and only after “exhausting domestic remedies”.

 The Administrative Tribunal, of the United Nations International Labour Organization (ILO) in Geneva, applies human rights only indirectly, if relevant to labour disputes.
-It allows workers to file claims only on violations by their employer agency of treaty member countries, but only after “exhausting all internal procedures” of the agency.
+It allows workers to file claims only on violations by their employer agency of a treaty member country, but only after “exhausting all internal procedures” of the agency.

 All of these modern human rights and international law Courts are based upon the “treaty principle”, by which the Court is considered “created” by countries, and thus dependent on the treaty countries, who must agree to voluntarily submit to the jurisdiction of the Court.
-While this “treaty-based” method allows for the easy creation and immediate official funding of a Court, it is severely limited by allowing countries to avoid its jurisdiction at their will and convenience.

-Although the inherently self-limiting “treaty-based” formation is one way to establish a Court of international Justice, it is certainly not the only way.
-Specific provisions of conventional international law fully authorize and empower a sovereign supra-governmental Court, operated by the independent Judiciary Profession, to exercise universal jurisdiction over all matters of international law and human rights:
+Specific provisions of conventional international law fully authorize and empower a sovereign supra-governmental Court, operated by the Independent Judiciary Profession, to exercise universal jurisdiction over all matters of international law and human rights:

-Under the conventions, “Everyone is entitled” to the basic human right of access to Justice through an “independent” Court as an “international” institution (1948 Declaration of Human Rights, Articles 10, 28), as the right to “fair and equal access to Justice” for all people (2005 Right to Remedy for Human Rights, Articles 2(b), 3(c), 11(a), 12), with “access to Justice” provided through “accessible formal procedures” of “customary Justice” (1985 Justice for Crime and Abuse of Power, Articles 4, 5, 7);
+There is a recognized human right to “fair and equal access to Justice” for all people (2005 Right to Remedy for Human Rights, Articles 2(b), 3(c), 11(a), 12), with “access to Justice” provided through “accessible formal procedures” of “customary Justice” (1985 Justice for Crime and Abuse of Power, Articles 4, 5, 7).

 These independent Judiciary authorities are “binding upon” all countries as a “recognized customary rule” under the 1969 Convention on Law of Treaties (Article 38).

-This powerful combination of 23 sections from 6 major international law conventions, much overlooked and never before analyzed in context, was first identified as a working mechanism by Barristers of Magna Carta Bar Chambers (MCBC) in 2012.
-These provisions establish the requirements which trigger conventional law authority for an independent Court to have universal jurisdiction with enforcement powers on a supra-governmental level:
+This powerful combination of 23 sections from 6 major international law conventions (above), much overlooked and never before analyzed in context, was first identified as a working mechanism by Barristers of Magna Carta Bar Chambers (MCBC) in 2012.

-The Court must (1) be an inter-governmental organization (IGO) institution, (2) be chartered as independent from the influence of any particular government and thus truly international, (3) be established as representing the independent Judiciary Profession as an autonomous Court of Law, and (4) operate strictly in accordance with all details of the relevant body of conventional international law from which it derives automatic inherent authority.
+Essentially, the Court must (1) be an inter-governmental organization (IGO) institution, (2) be chartered as independent from the influence of any particular government and thus truly international, (3) be established as representing the independent Judiciary Profession as an autonomous Court of Law, and (4) operate strictly in accordance with all details of the relevant body of conventional international law from which it derives automatic inherent authority.

-IVU continues developing the infrastructure and expanding the capabilities of the Sovereign Court (SCIJ) and its companion Arbitration Court (ACIJ), as a priority non-profit humanitarian project.
-IVU hopes to open the Human Rights division of the Court to process claims from the general public as soon as possible, subject only to a sufficient endowment level of non-profit funding.
+IVU continues working to open the Human Rights division of the SCIJ High Court to process claims from the general public as soon as possible, subject only to a sufficient endowment level of non-profit funding.

 All countries, organizations and citizens, who value the Rule of Law and human rights, are encouraged to make fully tax deductible non-profit donations to this extremely important humanitarian project of global significance.